Overview

 Overall, our findings suggest that vitamin D3 supplementation can be an effective avenue for improving pain intensity and functionality in individuals with low back pain, warranting further investigation through controlled clinical trials.

-Vitamin D3 may reduce back pain
+Vitamin D alleviates back pain

 Most Useful Reviews